ItzzRitik/Chhotu/README.md

 The field of **study** that focuses on the interactions between human language and computers is called **Natural Language Processing**, or NLP for short.
 It sits at the **intersection** of computer science, artificial intelligence, and computational linguistics.

 ## Algorithm
-- Start by recording raw frequencies of words within the text.
-Ideally, a Map works best for this.
+- Initially create a **Map** of raw frequencies of words within the text doccument.
 - Next, any stopwords within the Map are filtered and removed; so as to reduce redundancy and keep only certain key phrases and words.
 - After, sort the Map, from greatest word frequency to least.
 - Then, get sentences from your original text, formatting and making sure any abbreviations and suffixes with a period or decimal are not counted as the ending of a sentence.